 Celebrating Earth Day & Arbor Day

-Join me as we celebrate Earth Day & Arbor Day this month.
+Join me in Celebrating Earth Day & Arbor Day this month.
 April has so many great holidays that gives us so many opportunities to give back to the earth.

 Our shipment also came with a basic planting guide for bare root trees and a free tree identification book for my local area.
 Since these babies are so small I decide to tie a little piece of yarn around them, so I can easily keep track of them, especially when mowing our little meadow area near the wood line.
 We would not want them to get lost in the shuffle, or under the shade of our Little Gem Magnolia, which is going to get around 40 feet tall eventually.